 Windows CE had a good run but Microsoft has announced the end of life for this line of operating system with Version 6.0 deemed unsupported as of April 2018.
 Windows CE Version 7.0 is slated to become unsupported April 2021.
-This means services that have relied on Windows CE face a major decision point.
+This means services that have relied on Windows CE devices face a major decision point.
 One thing’s for sure, unsupported legacy devices are vulnerable to security breaches.
 It’s imperative that organizations have a plan in place to mitigate against the threats posed by legacy technologies.
 Switching to a different OS is usually the top consideration along with hardware refresh.
 Android is the best option.
 Here are 3 reasons why.

 Android is ubiquitous and widely used for all the right reasons

 Let me count the ways.
 Data as of January 2021 shows Android having 71.93% of the global mobile operating system market share (Source: link).
 Traditionally, rugged devices that use Windows CE powered frontline work and associated verticals.
 Android has changed all of that.
 In a way, it has ushered in the mobile revolution and made possible remote work in various industries such as agriculture, logistics, hospitality, education, manufacturing, and so on.
 There’s no current indication that its presence would waver in the near future.

 Android is built on an open source platform.
 This means industry experts constantly scrutinize the operating system for vulnerabilities and there’s an entire community of developers that can patch any flaws.
 Migrating into the Android ecosystem affords the benefits of multi-layered security built in by default.